 Chronic sleep deprivation can lead to decreased productivity, mood alterations, and even physical health issues.
 So, it is not surprising to see those suffering from sleep issues trying various strategies to achieve restful and lasting sleep.
 One popular option is to take melatonin supplements to help fall asleep.
 Many take melatonin due to a number of different sleep concerns, such as jet lag, circadian rhythm issues, shift-work, as well as insomnia.

-In the first part of this two-part blog, I will delve into the science behind melatonin, how it affects sleep, and the potential side-effects and precautions.
-In the second part of this blog, I will focus further on the relationship and effectiveness of melatonin particularly with insomnia.
+In the first part of this blog, I will delve into the science behind melatonin, how it affects sleep, and the potential side-effects and precautions.
+In the second part, I will focus further on the relationship and effectiveness of melatonin particularly with insomnia.

 The Basics of Melatonin